McMinn County License Hearing Guide

 What It Is

-The Administrative License Revocation (ALR) hearing is a civil proceeding separate from your criminal DUI case.
-Its sole purpose is to determine whether the Tennessee Department of Safety (DOS) has sufficient evidence to suspend your driver's license.
+The Administrative License Revocation (ALR) hearing is a separate legal proceeding from your criminal DUI case.
+It is conducted by the Tennessee Department of Safety and Homeland Security (TDOSHS) to determine whether your license suspension is warranted.

 How to Prepare